 Does money for basic research represent money well spent?

 Many leading economists, including Federal Reserve Board Chairman Alan Greenspan, have pointed to science and technology as the driver for our extended period of economic growth in the U.S. Research can be viewed as an investment in growth; it's certainly big business.
 In the State of Illinois, for example, four premier research institutions and two national laboratories combined in a recent year for a volume of research of nearly $1.5 billion in federal, state, corporate and foundation funding.
 The six institutions: Argonne National Laboratory, $460 million; Fermilab, $282 million; the University of Chicago, $219 million; Northwestern University, $214 million; the University of Illinois at Urbana-Champaign, $208 million; the University of Illinois at Chicago, $102 million (figures compiled by the Office of Public Affairs, University of Illinois at Urbana-Champaign).

 How far is the lab from train stations?

-Aurora and Geneva both about 10 miles.
+The Aurora and Geneva train stations both are about 10 miles from the lab.

 How much is a cab from the train stations?